oneapi-src/oneDNN/doc/cpu_programming.md

 logical_tensor conv_dst_lt {id_mgr["dst_dims"], data_type::f32, dst_dims, layout_type::strided};
 ~~~

-Here [`id_mgr`](../examples/cpp/include/common/utils.hpp#72) is a utility class
+Here [`id_mgr`](../examples/cpp/include/common/utils.hpp#120) is a utility class
 to generate unique id according to the given name.
-So, each logical tensor
-should be given with the unique name.
-Also the name will be a 1:1 mapping with
-the logical tensor id.
+It requires the 1:1 mapping
+between id and the given name.

-**Note**: Currently users need to pass output logical tensors with complete
+**Note**: These examples create logical tensors with complete shape information
-shape info to oneDNN Graph for further compiling.
-In the future, the shape of
-output logical tensors can be unknown and can be derived from the compilation.
+and use them in the partition compilation.
+Currently, the library also supports
+an API to infer the output shapes according to input shapes.
+We don't leverage
+this API here as it's planned to be deprecated in the future so the compilation
+can accept incomplete output shapes.

 Next step is to create a `Convolution` op with the above inputs and outputs.